Probate Q&A Series

 7. Close the Estate

-Finally, the personal representative files a final accounting and petition for discharge with the clerk’s office.
-The court reviews the report, ensures proper administration, and then issues an order closing the estate.
+Finally, the personal representative files a final accounting with the clerk’s office.
+The court reviews the report, ensures proper administration, and then issues an order discharging the personal representative when appropriate.
 This step ends the representative’s duties.

 Key Takeaways